erik-whiting/erik-whiting/README.md

 :briefcase: I write Ruby on Rails (and an ocassional line of Angular JS) for a SaaS company

+👨‍🎓 I have a bachelor's in computer information systems and a master's in software engineering

 :school: I'm an incoming Computer Science PhD student at the University of Nebraska - Lincoln

 :microscope: I do research on software architecture, testing, and development methodologies